rafaqz/Rasters.jl/docs/src/index.md

 ## Exported functions

-GeoData.jl is a direct extension of DimensionalData.jl.
+Rasters.jl is a direct extension of DimensionalData.jl.
 See [DimensionalData.jl
-docs](https://rafaqz.github.io/DimensionalData.jl/stable/) for the majority of types and functions that can be used in GeoData.jl.
+docs](https://rafaqz.github.io/DimensionalData.jl/stable/) for the majority of types and functions that can be used in Rasters.jl.

-Functions more specific to geospatial data are included in GeoData.jl, and listed below.
+Functions more specific to geospatial data are included in Rasters.jl, and listed below.

 ```@docs